Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: Scientific inference with ML in four steps

-The bias term vanishes because the property description estimator is by definition unbiased w.r.t. the IML property descriptor.
+In this case, the bias term vanishes because the property description estimator is by definition unbiased w.r.t. the property descriptor. \nl There are indeed different approaches to quantify the uncertainties of property descriptions.
+The standard frequentist approach is to estimate the variance in above equations using refitted models and property descriptions with resampled data \citep{Molnar2023relating}.
+But there are also Bayesian approaches where uncertainty is directly baked into the prediction model: BART by \cite{chipman2012bart}, for example, uses a sum-of-trees to perform Bayesian inference and directly provides uncertainties for inferential quantities like marginal effects.
+Similarly, Gaussian processes provide predictive error-bars \citep{rasmussen2010gaussian}, which offer a natural confidence measure for property descriptions \citep{moosbauer2021explaining}.
+Finally, Bayesian posteriors can even be obtained for neural network architectures \citep{gal2016theoretically,van2020uncertainty} and leveraged to estimate the uncertainty of property descriptions like counterfactuals \citep{holtgen2021deduce,schut2021generating}.

-\textit{Example. }Laura obtains different cPDPs (\Cref{fig:cpdp}) for different models with similar performance, as well as for different selections of evaluation data, how much can she then rely on these cPDPs? \nl The estimates of the variances of the cPDP by \cite{molnar2021relating} allow to calculate pointwise confidence intervals (\Cref{fig:cpdpConfidence}).
-We can define a confidence interval that only incorporates the estimation uncertainty by
+\paragraph{Example: uncertainty in property descriptions} We will certainly obtain different cPDPs (\Cref{fig:cpdp}) if we use different models with similar performance, or different subsets of evaluation data, so how much can we then rely on these cPDPs? \nl The estimates of the variances of the cPDP by \cite{Molnar2023relating} allow us to calculate pointwise confidence intervals (\Cref{fig:cpdpConfidence}).
+We can calculate a confidence interval at significance $\alpha$ that only incorporates the estimation uncertainty due to finite data as follows: